GoogleContainerTools/kpt-functions-catalog/functions/go/enable-gcp-services/README.md

     * Sets namespace if any defined for `ProjectServiceList` custom resource to each generated resource.
     * Sets projectID if any defined for `ProjectServiceList` custom resource to each generated resource.
 1. Each generated [project service](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service) resource
-has a `blueprints.cloud.google.com/managed-by-project-services-list` annotation.
-This annotation allows `project-services-list` function to track generated resources for the declarative management of the generated resources.
+has a `blueprints.cloud.google.com/managed-by-enable-gcp-services` annotation.
+This annotation allows `enable-gcp-services` function to track generated resources for the declarative management of the generated resources.
 Any changes made to the generate resources will be overwritten and should be made to the `ProjectServiceList` CRD instead.

 ### FunctionConfig